30 pc drop in stubble burning incidents in Punjab as compared to last year: Minister | Headlines

 - India

-Punjab recorded a 30 per cent drop in stubble burning incidents this season (from September 15 to November 30) as compared to last year, Environment Minister Gurmeet Singh Meet Hayer said on Wednesday.
+Punjab recorded a 30 per cent drop in stubble burning incidents this season, from September 15 to November 30, as compared to last year, Environment Minister Gurmeet Singh Meet Hayer has said.

-The state witnessed 49,907 crop residue burning incidents this season as against 71,304 last year, he said.
+The state witnessed 49,907 crop residue burning incidents this season as against 71,304 last year, he said on Wednesday.

 Hayer said stubble burning is not the problem of Punjab alone, it is the problem of the entire country.